Xetera/HifumiOld/README.md

 - [ ] Remind Me module
 - [ ] Add module that lets users give themselves roles **-Low priority**
 - [x] Safe handling of actions like message deletion and PMing users
-- [ ] Allow users to disable the cleverbot feature of alexa
+- [ ] Allow users to disable the cleverbot feature

 ## Database: 🖥️
 - [x] Implement a relational database that works for heroku as well -> Postgres